isc-projects/bind9/doc/arm/reference.rst

 ::

-   # This is a BIND comment as in common UNIX shells
+   # This is a BIND comment as in common Unix shells
    # and perl

 Definition and Usage